 "How I found out was a DM.
 I don't know who it was," Parrish begins.
 "They sent me an edited video of Kevin and, you know, another woman.
 I was pregnant at that time, I was about seven or eight months pregnant.
 I was having breakfast, I opened my phone and immediately I just lost it.
 I called him, I'm crying, I'm like pissed.
 Right then and there, I kept saying, 'How the f**k did you let that happen?'"

 "You publicly humiliated me," she continues.
 "Everything’s on Instagram, everything's on social media.
 It was an ongoing fight all the time.
 Every single day.
 I kept questioning him, like, 'If this is what you’re gonna do, I don’t want to be a part of that.'"

-Rumors that Hart was cheating first started making headlines in July 2017, when Hart was spotted out and about with a mystery woman in Miami, Florida, while Parrish was eight months pregnant with their now 2-year-old son, Kenzo.
-Two months later, following an extortion scandal, Hart publicly apologized to Parrish, as well as his other two children, son Hendrix, 12, and daughter Heaven, 14, whom he shares with his ex-wife, Torrei.
+Rumors that Hart was cheating first started making headlines in July 2017, when Hart was spotted out and about with a mystery woman, while Parrish was eight months pregnant with their now 2-year-old son, Kenzo.
+Two months later, following an extortion scandal where a man claimed to have a sexually incriminating video of the comic, Hart publicly apologized to Parrish, as well as his other two children, son Hendrix, 12, and daughter Heaven, 14, whom he shares with his ex-wife, Torrei.

-Don’t F**k This Up premieres on Netflix on Dec.
-27.
+Don't F**k This Up is now streaming on Netflix.